 Minneapolis, MN 55455-0422

-- The student should retain a copy of the Consortium documents for his or her records, and provide a copy to the Law School Registrar’s Office to be placed with the student file.
+- The student should retain a copy of the Consortium documents for his or her records, and provide a copy to the Law School Office of Student Affairs to be placed with the student file.
 Questions regarding completion of these forms can be directed to firstname.lastname@example.org or Jim Parker at email@example.com.

 Under Academic Rule 10.5, JD students who have completed their first year of law school may earn a limited number of credits for unpaid independent study.
 Generally, "independent study" includes exercises that permit or require student participation in law-related writing, research, or other activities away from or outside the Law School, or in a format that does not involve attendance at regularly scheduled class sessions.
 The total number of independent study credits a student may earn is limited by Academic Rule 3.1.
 Independent study may include legal research and writing projects, or field placement projects in a legal setting.
 While similar to externships, field placements are set up on an ad hoc basis, usually with a faculty member who has some experience or expertise in the field placement practice area.